pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 1.2: As a regular user the navigation item selected is highlighted
 - User Story 1.3: As a regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
 - User Story 1.4: As a regular user, when logged in, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 1.5: As a regular user if I encounter a route that does not exist I am navigated to a 404 error page
 - User Story 2.1: As a regular user I can view the footers social icons(Twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
 - User Story 2.2: As a regular user I can view the websites terms and condition page by clicking on the link in the footer
 - User Story 2.3: As a regular user I can view the websites' privacy policy page by clicking on the link in the footer
 - User Story 2.4: As a regular user I can sign up to the football memories newsletter by entering my email and clicking SignUp.
 The email address entered will receive an email
 - User Story 3.1: As a regular user I can view a hero image with login and register buttons on the home/landing page
 - User Story 3.2: As a regular  user I can view the last three memories added on the website, with memory name, memory image and tournament
+- User Story 3.3: As an admin user if I encounter a route that does not exist I am navigated to a 404 error page
 - User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country, and I will be brought to the memories page.
 All fields must be provided
 - User Story 4.2: As a regular user my username must be a minimum of 6 characters, and contain at least one lowercase letter, with no special characters
 - User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain at least one number, one lowercase and one uppercase letter, with no special characters